degory/ghul/test/README.md

 #### Running a test case

-With a test case project open in Visual Studio Code, run the default test task to execute the test:
+With a test case folder open in Visual Studio Code, run the default test task to execute the test:

 `<Ctrl>+<Shift>+P` | `Tasks: Run task` | `Run test`